 What Information Was Involved?
-The investigation determined that the following types of your personal information were present in the potentially accessed files and folders at the time of the incident: < b2b\text\1(Impacted Data)>>.
+The investigation determined that the following types of your personal information were present in the files and folders accessed by the unknown actor at the time of the incident: name and [Variable Text 1].

 What We Are Doing.
 We take this incident and the security of personal information in our care seriously.
 Upon learning of this incident, we moved quickly to investigate and respond to this incident, assess the security of relevant systems, and notify potentially affected individuals.
-Our response included resetting relevant account passwords, reviewing the contents of the potentially accessed files and folders to determine whether they contained protected information, and reviewing internal systems to identify contact information for purposes of providing notice to potentially affected individuals.
-As part of our ongoing commitment to the security of information we are also reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.
+Our response included resetting relevant account passwords, reviewing the contents of the potentially accessed files and folders to determine whether they contained personal information, and reviewing internal systems to identify contact information for purposes of providing notice to potentially affected individuals.
+We also notified and are cooperating with Federal law enforcement.
+As part of our ongoing commitment to the security of information, we are also reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.